 We are a team of confident attorneys who know the litigation process inside and out.
 We can accurately evaluate and litigate your claims, being aggressive but also cost-effective.

 Greg Wood and Douglas Robbins have a combined 30 years of civil litigation experience, all in and around the San Francisco Bay Area.
-They have prevailed at trial and at the appellate courts in the areas of real estate, employment, intellectual property and professional liability litigation.
-In the past six years, the firm has grown from two attorneys to eight, each additional attorney bringing stellar education and high level experience to the Wood Robbins, LLP team.
+They have prevailed at trial and at the appellate courts in the areas of real estate, employment, intellectual property, general commercial and professional liability litigation.
+In the past six years, the firm has grown from two attorneys to eight, with each additional attorney bringing stellar education and high level experience to the Wood Robbins, LLP team.

 The law against preliminary injunctions restricting speech is nothing short of brutal: